 side of every page on fuchsia.dev.
 It is represented by a hierarchical set of

 _toc.yaml file is

-If you add a new document or if you want to change how existing documents are
+If you add a new document to fuchsia.dev, or if you move existing documentation within the site,

-fuchsia.dev, you need to change the navigation table of contents, defined in
+you need to change the site navigation, defined in

 _toc.yaml files.
 These files are located in the same directory of